 Video Production I UC/CSU Approved?
-Yes res UC/CSU Area "F" Subject Requirement NCAA Approved?
-No Credits 10 Credits/Year Prerequisite Formal application to the instructor includes recommendations, a writing sample, and instructor's permission required.
-Strongly recommend that students have taken P.E. before applying.
-Course Description This yearlong course is designed to introduce students to the art of video production and develop media literacy.
+Yes es UC/CSU Area "F" Subject Requirement NCAA Approved?
+No Credits 10 Credits/Year Prerequisite ' tructor includes recommendations, a writing sample, and instructor permission I that students have taken P.E. before applying.
+Course Description Students v live and ta profession world.
+The discussed. camera pro for this cou This yearlong course is designed to introduce students to the art of video production and develop media literacy.
 Students will utilize their creativity and artistic expression to write, stage, act in, edit, direct, record, and produce live and taped productions.
 Students will analyze, evaluate, and write critiques of video presentations by peers and professionals.
 They will also study the history of film production and the cultural context of the media in today's world.
 The relationship and impact of video production and the media to other disciplines and aspects of life will be discussed.
 Careers in the media will be explored.
 Techniques learned will include single camera (film style) and multicamera productions of pre-taped and live Brothers Falcon Television (KBFT) productions.
 No experience is required for this course.
 Students are required to attend activities outside the regular school day.
-Open to sophomores, juniors and seniors.

 Broadcast Journalism UC/CSU Approved?
-Yes UC/CSU Area "F" Subject Requirement NCAA Approved?
+Yes Yes UC/CSU Area "F" Subject Requirement NCAA Approved?
 No Credits 5 Credits/Semester Prerequisite Video Prod uction I and instructo or permission.
-Course Description live news p lighting ter program w technical w responsibil complete p Video Production I and instructor permission.
-This class introduces students to live television studio production techniques.
+Course Description This class introduces students to live television studio production techniques.
 We will plan and produce 15-minute live news programs for broadcasts on KBFT.
 Students will take on the roles of director, technical director, producer, lighting technician, sound technician, graphic designer, camera operator, television anchor, and journalist.
 The program will include pre-recorded video stories.
 Production teams will develop scripts, as well as complete the technical work as part of this class.
 The ability to work in cooperative teams as well as the ability to take individual responsibility for producing an assigned segment of a show is essential.
 Time outside of class will be required to complete projects.
 Curriculum will also cover broadcasting history and operations, media ownership, censorship, and current issues in broadcast journalism.
 This class will compete at the local state and nation level.
+Open to upper division students only.
+Can be repeated 4 times for credit.